- consultations and what they can be used for

 There are many ways in which we consult Scottish citizens and organisations.
 Consultation can be done using written papers, public meetings, focus groups, questionnaires or online discussion forums.
 Traditionally, one of the most common ways of consulting is through a written consultation paper.
 However, this is only one of many ways that policymakers can ask, listen to, and act on, the views of citizens and stakeholders.

 The UK Government sets out 11 principles of good consultation.
-There are also minimum legal standards called The Gunning Principles that a fair and worthwhile exercise must follow.
-We are committed to being open and transparent via the National Performance Framework and the Open Government Action Plan.
+There are also minimum legal standards called The Gunning Principles that a fair and worthwhile exercise must follow, namely:

 Our consultations are mainly done online using our consultation hub.
 The consultation hub is a user friendly tool, designed to improve the accessibility and transparency of our consultations.
 A full listing of open and closed consultations are available on the hub.
 In addition to that, consultations might be promoted on our social media channels such as Facebook and Twitter and via our mailing list.
 Sometimes stakeholder groups with an interest in a consultation will let their members know about a consultation and we are often able to accept non-digital responses.